davidjohansson/BusLines/README.md

 3. Load `http://localhost:8080/` in your browser

 ### Running the application in dev mode
-For faster turnaround during development the Next.js app can be run standalone.
+For faster turnaround during development the Next.js app can be run standalone:

-To do this, first use
 1. Make sure `yarn`  is installed locally
 2. Replace `src/main/webapp/busstops/next.config.js` with `src/main/webapp/busstops/next.config_standalone.js`
 2. Start the Spring Boot app as described above